801 Naval Air Squadron: Korean War

 The Sea Furies were capable of being equipped with either two bombs or four rockets, along with drop tanks in both configurations.
-Primarily used alongside Fairey Fireflies within the same Carrier Air Group for ground-attack missions employing bombs and rockets, the Sea Furies also engaged the significantly faster MiG-15 jet fighters.
+Primarily used alongside Fairey Fireflies within the same Carrier Air Group for ground-attack missions employing bombs and rockets, the Sea Furies also engaged the significantly faster Mikoyan-Gurevich MiG-15 jet fighters.
 The squadron suffered seven casualties.

 Later, the squadron strength was reduced to twelve aircraft.
 From February 1954 it was shore based in the United Kingdom until it disbanded at RNAS Ford in January 1955.